Listed below are policies the University has adopted to ensure the health, safety, and well-being of the campus community.

 SUNY Fredonia reserves the right to revoke recognition of any student organization or club that is found to have violated these rules.
-Appropriate review of alleged violations may include review by the Vice President for Student Affairs and the Coordinator of Judicial Affairs.
+Appropriate review of alleged violations may include review by the Vice President for Student Affairs and the Director of Judicial Affairs.
 Member organizations of Inter-Greek Council and Pan-Hellenic Council may also be reviewed by their respective Judicial Boards.
 Revocation of recognition may not preclude the imposition of the University Judicial Board; but when considered by the Vice President for Student Affairs to be serious in nature, could result in immediate suspension of organizational recognition until such time as the allegations have been appropriately adjudicated.

 [ Back to Top ]

 The Fredonia campus will not tolerate sexual assault in any form, including acquaintance rape.
 Where there is probable cause to believe that the campus' regulations prohibiting sexual assault have been violated, the campus will pursue strong disciplinary action through its own channels.
 This discipline includes the possibility of suspension or dismissal from the University.